aosabook/500lines/modeller/chapter.md

 Modern OpenGL, on the other hand, features a programmable rendering pipeline where the programmer writes small programs called "shaders" that run on dedicated graphics hardware (GPUs).
 The programmable pipeline of Modern OpenGL has replaced Legacy OpenGL.

 In this project, despite the fact that it is deprecated, we use Legacy OpenGL.
 The fixed functionality provided by Legacy OpenGL is very useful for keeping code size small.
 It reduces the amount of linear algebra knowledge required, and it simplifies the code we will write.
-Most production software has moved on to using Modern OpenGL.

-#### OpenGL's State Machine
-Legacy OpenGL is a State Machine.
-The API to enable/disable functionality modifies the current state of the OpenGL machine.
-When a polygon render call is made, the current state of the machine is used.
-OpenGL also stores two matrices.
-These are called the "ModelView" matrix and the "Projection" matrix.

-The ModelView matrix determines the transformation of the current polygon within the scene.
-The Projection matrix is used to project that polygon onto the screen.
-The matrices are manipulated with `glMultMatrix`, which multiplies the current matrix by the matrix parameter.
-OpenGL also provides functions to manage a stack of matrices.
-Calling `glPushMatrix` pushes a copy of the current matrix onto the stack.
-Calling `glPopMatrix` replaces the current matrix with the top stack entry.
-With the matrix stack, it is easy to manage hierarchical coordinate systems.
-Before modifying the matrix, we push the current matrix to the stack.
-Then we can modify the matrix, and potentially make calls that modify the matrix further.
-Finally, popping the matrix state returns the matrix to the state it was in before we entered the function.

-#### GLUT
+#### GLUT: Side Note
 GLUT is the OpenGL Utility Toolkit.
 Is is bundled with OpenGL and it allows us to create operating system windows and and to register user interface callbacks.
 This basic functionality is sufficient for our purposes.
 If we wanted a more full featured library for window management and user interaction, we would consider using a full windowing toolkit like GTK or Qt.

-### Rendering the Scene
-With a basic understanding of OpenGL, let's examine how to render the `Scene` to the screen.
-We start by creating a class, `Viewer`, to manage interaction with OpenGL and drive the rest of the modeller.
+#### The Viewer
+To manage the setting up GLUT and OpenGL, and to drive the rest of the modeller, we create a class called `Viewer`.
 We use a single `Viewer` instance, which manages window creation, rendering, and contains the main loop for our program.
 In the initialization process for the Viewer, we create the GUI window and initialize OpenGL.
-The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.
+The function `init_interface` creates the window that the modeller will be rendered into and specifies the function to be called when the design needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
 It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
 The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
+We will see more about the `Scene` data structure shortly.
 Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.
+After initializing the Viewer, we call `glutMainLoop` to transfer program execution to glut.
+This function never returns.
+The callbacks we have registered on glut events will be called when those events occur.

 `````````````````````````````````````````` {.python}
 class Viewer(object):